microsoft/dotnet-framework-docker/README.md

 ## Documentation

 You can read documentation for using the .NET Framework with Docker usage in the [.NET docs](https://docs.microsoft.com/dotnet/articles/framework/docker).
-The docs are also [open source on GitHub](https://github.com/dotnet/docs).
+The docs are [open source on GitHub](https://github.com/dotnet/docs).
 Contributions are welcome!

 [win-containers]: http://aka.ms/windowscontainers